EquinoxTheGryph/EquinoxCommissions/README.md

 | Bust      |    00.00 |   00.00 |     00.00 |       00.00 |
 | Fullbody  |    00.00 |   00.00 |     00.00 |       00.00 |

+Artistic liberty: xx% off!
+(Read more about it below)

 Extra flourishes:
   - Transperancy: 00.00
   - Paper Look: 00.00
+  - +Wings: 00.00 to 00.00 depending on size/complexity
   - ...

 # TOS (WORK IN PROGRESS!)

+## General service
+### Contact options
+My prefered methods of communication, in descending order of preferance and speed of response:
+  1. Telegram
+  2. Twitter DMs
+  3. Discord
+  4. Email

+### Etiquette
+If you decide to commission me, I kindly ask you to keep it to the point.
+Please DON'T:
+  - Smalltalk
+  - Tell me your life story
+  - Ask for personal information
+  - Gennerally make things uncomfortable for me
+  - Keep messaging me (Multiple times in short timespan) about the status of the commission
+  - Insult me
+  - ...

+If you do this, depending on the severity of the situation, I WILL CANCEL the commission and put you on my blocklist, Which will deny you from getting any future commissions from me indefinitely.

 ## Payment
-### At which step do I pay?
+### At which stage do I pay?
 I ask you to pay BEFORE I start sketching.
 Down payment is possible, but you HAVE to pay in full in the end if you want to see the final image.
 If you chose for this, I will use heavy watermarking in the mean time.

-### How can I pay you?
+### Payment methods
   - If you live in the Netherlands: You can chose payment with 'Tikkie'.
-  - Else: I can only accept PayPal.
+  - Otherwise I can only accept PayPal.

-### I am not happy and I want my money back!
-That's sad to hear :(
+### Refunds
+If, for whatever reason you're not happy with the commission (Or it got canceled) , I can offer a partial refund.

-Depending on which stage I'm at, I can offer a partial refund.
+Depending on which stage I'm at, this is what I can give back:
   - Rough sketch: 60 to 90%
   - Cleaned sketch: 40 to 60%
   - Color: 10 to 40%